 Over the next few weeks I will be examining this hypothesis by collecting data and back testing returns.
-The first item on the agenda (and perhaps most important) is the choice of an appropriate start date for the back test, which will come in part II of this project.

 P.S.
 I’ve been told that this is a strategy that has been used by Baupost and I’m sure by numerous other asset managers (Who wouldn’t try to implement a strategy followed by Seth Klarman?).
 I intend to keep my thoughts original, and therefore am not looking into any of their thoughts on this strategy due to the fact that they may influence my analysis.